Semafind/semadb/docs/content/docs/concepts/indexing.md

     Field3 -->|Index Type| IndexType(...)
 ```

-> A [point or document]({{< ref "point" >}}) can have extra fields beyond those that are indexed.
+> A [point or document]({{< ref "point" >}}) can and often have extra fields beyond those that are indexed.
 A common use case is adding metadata to a point.
-You can also leave an indexed field blank of a point to remove it from search results.
+You can also leave an indexed field blank of a point to remove it from search results, i.e. skip indexing.

 This page discusses the various index types SemaDB has. **For detailed information on index parameters, please refer to the [API Reference](/api-reference.html).**